emacsmirror/turtles/docs/source/reference.rst

 secondary instance, that is, after below :code:`(turtles-ert-test)` in an ERT test.

+When grabbing the terminal frame, the content of the current buffer is replaced with a copy of the terminal data, with the point set at the position of the cursor.

+In that buffer, color and similar text attributes are available as a 'face text property.
+Starting with Emacs 29.1, the terminal supports 24bit colors, but older Emacs versions must do with 16 or even 8 colors.
+This usually doesn't matter as it's more convenient to check for faces rather than colors, see the :faces key argument below.

 (turtles-with-grab-buffer (&key ...) &rest body) : macro
       This macro creates an ERT test buffer, grab the specified portion of the frame, post-processes it, then evaluates BODY.